lawmayy/Tictactoe/README.md

 # Unbeatable Tictactoe

-First attempt in building a simple front-end TicTacToe with a minimax algorithm to make the AI player unbeatable
+First attempt in building a simple front-end TicTacToe with a recursive **minimax** algorithm to make the AI player unbeatable